 A typical homeowners’ Insurance policy will have two deductibles.
-The first being, wind/hail deductible, and the other deductible cover all other losses.
+The first is, wind/hail deductible, and the other deductible cover all other losses.

 Wind/ Hail Insurance Deductibles

 In recent years Alliance Insurance of the Rockies has noticed an uptick in deductible requirements in Colorado, this is typically due to the yearly amounts carriers paid out for hail losses during the previous year.
-For example; In 2018, Colorado beat Texas in dollars paid out for hail claims.
-In some cases, this is forcing the carriers to set a minimum Wind/Hail deductible on homes sometimes as high as $2500.
-As we discussed earlier this means that after a hail storm if your home sustains damages and needs repairs you may be required to provide $2,500 to the insurance company in order for them to cover the damages.
+For example, In 2018, Colorado beat Texas in dollars paid out for hail claims.
+In some cases, this is forcing the carriers to set a minimum Wind/Hail deductible on homes, sometimes as high as $2500.
+As we discussed earlier, this means that after a hail storm, if your home sustains damages and needs repairs, you may be required to provide $2,500 to the insurance company for them to cover the damages.
 In some other cases, some carriers are determining the deductible based on a percentage of the dwelling’s total insurance value.
 In this case, your policy will list the wind/hail deductible at x% of the amount your home is insured up to.
 What this means is if you have a Dwelling that is insured for $400,000 with a 1% deductible, the deductible you would have to pay is $4,000 in the event of a wind/hail loss.

 Fortunately for you, Alliance Insurance of the Rockies is able to quote with several different carriers helping us combat these high deductibles for your policy.
 Since Colorado is considered a hot spot for hail we are determined to fight for the best possible deductible on your behalf.
 When we quote for you, we want to be sure you are comfortable with the deductible you select.
 We have worked with a few carriers, depending on your location, that will consider a wind/ hail deductible for as low as $1500.